 The Lighthouse and Your True Nature

-“Awaken the Happy You” uses the analogy of a lighthouse to describe the relationship between the mind and your true nature.
+My book “Awaken the Happy You” begins with the analogy of a lighthouse to describe the relationship between the mind and your true nature.

 When the sky is clear, the powerful beam of the lighthouse can be seen for miles around.